fourpastmidnight/git-tfs-scripts/README.md

 # Once code review is complete, DO NOT merge the branch
 # into it's parent TFS git branch using git.
 Follow the steps below.

-# Merge the feature/topic branch back into the parent TFS branch using git-tfs-merge.
+# Merge the feature/topic branch back into the parent TFS branch using git-tfs-merge-into.
 # You should be on your feature/topic branch that you want to merge.
-$ git tmerge Path/To/Branch                    # git tfs-merge or even git-tfs-merge
+$ git tmerge Path/To/Branch                    # git tfs-merge-into or even git-tfs-merge-into

 # You should now be on Path/To/Branch
 ```